-Last week the Trump administration proposed new regulations that would allow the Department of Homeland Security (DHS) to indefinitely detain immigrant children.
+Last week the Trump administration proposed new regulations that would allow the Department of Homeland Security (DHS) to detain immigrant children indefinitely.
 This rule would be an egregious expansion of the administration’s campaign of violence against asylum-seeking families and children.

 Family detention will never be the solution to family separation.